 Surveys environment assessment in the United States that reviews the historical context, the regulatory framework, and the environmental site assessment process.
+Prerequisite - ENV 3301 or equivalent

 ENV 3307 Environmental Issues

 Examines environmental topics from opposing philosophical and practical sides.
 Topics include the global environment, current and future energy issues, sustainability development, and the viability of green initiatives.